-The British Prime Minister Theresa May insists the deal negotiated with the EU is in the UK national interest and delivers on the result of the June 2016 referendum.
-Its supporters argue it’s a sensible compromise, while the EU and many in business say it’s vital to avoid a chaotic exit.
+Theresa May insisted the deal negotiated with the EU was in the UK national interest and delivered on the result of the June 2016 referendum.
+Its supporters argued it was a sensible compromise, while the EU and many in business said it was vital to avoid a chaotic exit.